Welcome to the Neuromatch computational neuroscience course!

 The Neuro Video Series is a series of 12 videos that covers basic neuroscience concepts and neuroscience methods.
 These videos are completely optional and do not need to be watched in a fixed order so you can pick and choose which videos will help you brush up on your knowledge.

-The first two days of the pre-reqs refresher week are on Python and these are asynchronous, so you can go through the material on your own time.
+The pre-reqs refresher days are asynchronous, so you can go through the material on your own time.
 You will learn how to code in Python from scratch using a simple neural model, the leaky integrate-and-fire model, as a motivation.
-The next few days are our synchronous Maths Refresher.
-You will cover linear algebra, calculus and probability & statistics.
+Then, you will cover linear algebra, calculus and probability & statistics.
 The topics covered on these days were carefully chosen based on what you need for the comp neuro course.

 Next, you’ll move to the module on Dynamical Systems.
 In this module, you will learn all about dynamical systems and how to apply them to build more biologically plausible models of neurons and networks of neurons.
 In Linear Systems, you will cover a lot of the really foundational knowledge on dynamical systems that you will use throughout the rest of the course, including a brief dive into stochastic systems which will underlie the next module.
 During Biological Neuron Models, you will start to use this knowledge to build models of individual neurons that are more rooted in biology.
 In Dynamic Networks, you will extend upon the previous day to start building and analyzing networks of neurons.
 We will often ask ‘how’ questions using these models: how are things in the brain happening mechanistically?
 These models are often not directly fit to data (in contrast to the machine learning models), but instead are built based on bottom up knowledge of the system.